MicrosoftDocs/dataexplorer-docs/data-explorer/setting-cluster-storage-encryption.md

 # Enabling storage encryption for your cluster in Azure Data Explorer

 Your cluster security settings allow you to enable disk encryption on your cluster.
-Enabling [encryption at rest](/azure/security/fundamentals/encryption-atrest) on your cluster provides data protection for stored data (at rest).
+Enabling [encryption at rest](/azure/security/fundamentals/encryption-atrest) on your cluster provides data protection for stored data.

 1. In the Azure portal, go to your Azure Data Explorer cluster resource.
 Under the **Settings** heading, select **Security**.